Analyze OMERO data using QuPath¶

 section.

-in the IDR.
-QuPath will open that image without problems and no credentials are needed.
-Nevertheless, as you cannot write any data directly into IDR during your analysis, you will not be able to successfully import the resulting ROIs back into the OMERO in IDR.
-Thus, you might consider using another OMERO.server which you can write data to and upload this or another RGB large image into it.In OMERO.web, identify an image in the idr0018 project and the dataset
+You can go through this workflow directly using the Images from the IDR.
+Nevertheless, as you cannot write any data directly into IDR during your analysis, you will not be able to successfully import the resulting Annotations and ROIs back into the OMERO in IDR.
+Thus, you might consider using another OMERO.server which you can write data to and upload this or another RGB large image into it.

 Baz1a-14-100-gastrointestinal